-Two of the most common questions asked by goldfish keepers are “do goldfish have tongues?” and “if so, how do goldfish tongues differ from human tongues?”
+Two of the most common questions asked by goldfish keepers are “do fish have tongues?” and, if so, “how do goldfish tongues differ from human tongues?”

-However, goldfish do not have tongues.
+Fish – including goldfish – do not have tongues.
 Or at least, not in the same way that people do.

 The basihyal has a very limited range of motion and few muscles, and it does not include taste buds.
 It’s therefore very different to a human tongue in every way other than its location in the mouth.